AWM-gif/predictive-prefetch/README.md

+**⚡ Ultra-fast Cloudflare-compatible prefetching — built for SEO, speed, and performance-first websites.**

-# predictive-prefetch
+# Cloudflare Prefetch Intent
-Smart predictive prefetch script that fetches only Cloudflare-cached pages after user intent is detected.
-Reduces bandwidth, improves perceived speed, and avoids wasteful preloading.
+A lightweight, smart prefetching script by Affluent Web Media that intelligently fetches only Cloudflare-cached internal pages — only after user intent is detected.
+Designed to boost site speed, reduce bandwidth, and improve Core Web Vitals without wasteful preloading.

+Optimized for speed-conscious developers, it eliminates wasteful prefetching and validates content before triggering requests — saving bandwidth and improving UX, and reducing load on the origin server.
 Includes cache-control and CF-Cache-Status filtering.
 Built for performance-focused websites.